philiptran218/UNSW_Dreams/assumptions.md

   the user's original handle)
 - if a user is tagged in a channel/DM they are not a member of, there will be no notification created
 - deleting a DM will not remove its messages
+- User and users stats are not recorded in real time.
+They are instead only recorded when the functions are called.
+  These stats must be kept for the most recent update.